noiz23/programer2/OCPStudyGuide/README.md

     the code and should not be used for comparison.

     Inner classes are not allowed to contain static methods or static variables.
     Only nested static classes are permitted to contain statics.

     ==      --> referencias
     equals  --> contenido

+    If equals(null) is called, the method should return false.
+    If equals() is passed the wrong type, the method should return false An equals() method should have a null check and an instanceof check.

+    Unlike a "regular" class, an inner class can be private or protected or static.
+    Like a principal class, can be public or default.
+Principal class must be public or default and never static.

+    Just like static attributes and methods, a static inner class does not have access to members of the outer class that are not static.

+    Virtual method invocation says that the subclass method gets called at runtime rather than the type in the variable reference.

 =================================================== CH 2 =========================
     - An interface may extend another interface, and in doing so it inherits all of the abstract methods.